cardinaldl/cardinaldl-docs/CLI/CDL-CLI-DOCS.md

 | :-- | :-- | :-- | :-- |
 | `--srz` | string | n/a | none |

 Output the series/season/episode information for an item and exit without downloading.
 For a series it lists seasons and episodes.
+For a movie it prints the movie's details.
+The ID may be a series, a movie, or (on services that support it) a bare episode ID, in which case it prints that one episode's details.
 Pass [`--season`](#season) to focus on one season.
-Output goes to stdout as text unless [`--jsonoutput`](#jsonoutput) is set.
+Output goes to stdout as formatted text unless [`--jsonoutput`](#jsonoutput) is set.

 #### <a id="full"></a>`--full`